-This attachment contains the RCRA Contingency Plan prepared in accordance with the 4 Resource Conservation and Recovery Act (RCRA) requirements codified in 20.4.1.500 New 5 Mexico Administrative Code (NMAC) (incorporating 40 CFR Part 264, Subpart D), "Contingency 6 Plan and Emergency Procedures."
-The purpose of this document is to define responsibilities 7 and to describe the coordination of activities necessary to minimize hazards to human health 8 and the environment from fires, explosions, or any sudden or non-sudden release of hazardous 9 waste, or hazardous waste constituents to air, soil, or surface water (20.4.1.500 NMAC 10 (incorporating 40 CFR §264.51 [a])).
-This plan consists of descriptions of emergency responses 11 specific to contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste and 12 site-generated hazardous waste handled at the WIPP facility.
-13
+- 4 This attachment contains the RCRA Contingency Plan prepared in accordance with the - 5 Resource Conservation and Recovery Act (RCRA) requirements codified in 20.4.1.300 New - 6 Mexico Administrative Code (NMAC) (incorporating Title 40 of the Code of Federal Regulations - 7 (CFR) Part 262, Subpart M) and 20.4.1.500 NMAC (incorporating 40 CFR Part 264, Subpart D), - 8 "Contingency Plan and Emergency Procedures."
+The purpose of this document is to define - 9 responsibilities and to describe the coordination of activities necessary to minimize hazards to - human health and the environment from fires, explosions, or any sudden or non-sudden release - of hazardous waste, or hazardous waste constituents to air, soil, or surface water in accordance - with 20.4.1.300 NMAC (incorporating 40 CFR §262.260(a)) and 20.4.1.500 NMAC - (incorporating 40 CFR §264.51 (a)).
+This plan consists of descriptions of emergency responses - specific to contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste and - site-generated hazardous waste handled at the WIPP facility. - Pursuant to 20.4.1.300 NMAC (incorporating 40 CFR §262.262(b)), the Permittees ensure that - a copy of the Quick Reference Guide to the WIPP Facility RCRA Contingency Plan is - maintained on file at the facility and is available to the emergency response organizations listed - in Section D-2a, Emergency Response Personnel, and Section D-9, Location of the RCRA - 20 Contingency Plan and Plan Revision.
+Whenever the RCRA Contingency Plan is revised, the - 21 Permittees will update, if necessary, the guick reference guide and redistribute it in accordance - with 20.4.1.300 NMAC (incorporating 40 CFR §262.262(c)).

-14 D-1 Scope and Applicability
+23 D-1 Scope and Applicability